-- Get up and running with lower effort and benefit from the best practices of other enterprise users, businesses achieve faster time-to-value for all stakeholders.
+- Get up and running with lower effort and benefit from the best practices of other enterprise and business users, businesses achieve faster time-to-value for all stakeholders.

 - No staff of IT professionals is required to manage the infrastructure further lowering the TCO.